flowcontrol12/docu/docs/04-User Guide/Configuration/01-General Settings/01- System Status_.md

 description: System Status Tab
 ---

-In this menu [Configuration>General Settings >**System Status**] there are several widgets and tables with detailed information about the system parameters and status of its components, for example: free disk space, CPU load, up time and so on.
+In this menu [Configuration>General Settings >**System Status**], there are several widgets and tables with detailed information about the system parameters and status of its components, for example, free disk space, CPU load, up time, and so on.

 There are two buttons: